On this page

 - The vehicle enters a facility.
 Autopay detects the entry and starts a parking session.

-- The integrator calls
+- The external payment provider calls

 POST /connect_parking.
-This claims the session for the integrator.
+This claims the session for the external payment provider.
 Autopay returns aparking_idand the session start time.
-From this point on, the integrator is responsible for billing this session. - The vehicle exits the facility.
+From this point on, the session is marked as paid in Autopay, and the external payment provider is responsible for charging the customer.
+If the parking session is linked to an external payment provider, Autopay returns an errorThe parking session is already linked to an external payment providerwith error idserver_communication_error. - The vehicle exits the facility.
 Autopay detects the exit and finalises the session, including the total cost and applicable VAT.

 If something prevents the normal flow — a missed exit event, or an internal error in Autopay — there are two alternative paths covered in Session lifecycle and states.

-What you do and what Autopay does
+What external payment provider does and what Autopay does

-| You do | Autopay does |
+| External payment provider does | Autopay does |

 |---|---|